nickzoic/nick.zoic.org/art/yearn-for-the-mines/index.md

     chunk = World[(x//CHUNK,y//CHUNK,z//CHUNK)]
     chunk[(z%CHUNK)*CHUNK*CHUNK + (y%CHUNK)*CHUNK + (x%CHUNK)] = b
 ```

+The bytearray values default to `0` so we'll map that to "air".

 That collection gets populated by
 looping over the Ultima IV world map, scaling it up by an arbitrary